canjs/can-connect/readme.md

 [![Build Status](https://travis-ci.org/canjs/can-connect.png?branch=master)](https://travis-ci.org/canjs/can-connect)

 `can-connect` provides persisted data middleware.
 Use it to assemble powerful model layers for any JavaScript framework, not just CanJS.
+[Play with it here.](http://jsbin.com/nazewa/edit?html,js)

 It currently can:

 Load data: